NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Sky King's Tomb/Zivzeb.md

 abilities_mid:
   - name: ""
   - name: "Adhesive"
     desc: "  The mimic is coated in an adhesive slime.
 Any creature that hits the mimic, is hit by the mimic, or otherwise touches the mimic must succeed at a DC 23 Reflex check save or become [[Conditions/Grabbed|Grabbed]] (Escape DC 23).
-A weapon that hits the mimic is stuck to the mimic and can be removed with a successful DC 23 Athletics check check (made as a single action).\nA mimic can have any number of objects or creatures stuck to it at a time.
+A weapon that hits the mimic is stuck to the mimic and can be removed with a successful DC 23 Athletics check check (made as a single action).\n\nA mimic can have any number of objects or creatures stuck to it at a time.
 The mimic can release a stuck creature or object by using a single action, and the adhesive dissolves 1 minute after the mimic dies, releasing all stuck objects and creatures."

   - name: "Object Lesson"
-    desc: "`pf2:r`  **Trigger** A creature touches or physically interacts with the mimic while the mimic is transformed using Mimic Object.\n**Effect** The triggering creature is automatically stuck by the mimic's adhesive (it receives no save).
-The mimic then makes a pseudopod Strike against any creature adjacent to the mimic.\nObject Lesson can't be used again until the mimic escapes and takes on a new disguise."
+    desc: "`pf2:r`  **Trigger** A creature touches or physically interacts with the mimic while the mimic is transformed using Mimic Object.\n* * *\n\n**Effect** The triggering creature is automatically stuck by the mimic's adhesive (it receives no save).
+The mimic then makes a pseudopod Strike against any creature adjacent to the mimic.\n\nObject Lesson can't be used again until the mimic escapes and takes on a new disguise."

 attacks:
   - name: ""